8. Wider determinants

 Step 2: Act on your findings

-You may wish to become a clean air champion and educate your clinical team on the impacts of air pollution so they can talk to patients about this.
-The Primary Care Respiratory Society have written a useful summary article on this.
+The Primary Care Respiratory Society have written a useful summary article on air pollution.
 The Royal College of Paediatricians have also produce a toolkit which helps health professionals make the case to councils on the need to address air pollution.

 If you have a social prescriber, are they able to advise patients who have problems with housing, such as damp housing or fuel poverty.